epfl-ada/ada-2022-project-adlucere2022/README.md

 │   ├── final_statistical_analysis.ipynb           : notebook performing statistical analysis on different features for different quantiles.
 |   ├── plot_summary_NLP_processing.ipynb          : notebook that contains NLP processing on plot summaries for each movie.
 |   ├── jaccard_clustering.ipynb                   : notebook performing the jaccard approach for clustering purposes over the plot summaries.
-|
-|
 ├── README.md
-├── index.html                                     : contains the html implementation of our data story.
 ```
 ## Research Questions